aidanmelen/terraform-kubernetes-confluent-platform/README.md

 ## Usage

-Confluent for Kubernetes (CFK) must be released on the Kubernetes cluster before the `terraform-kubernetes-confluent-platform` module is run.
-Please see the [Confluent for Kubernetes Quickstart](https://docs.confluent.io/operator/current/co-quickstart.html#co-long-quickstart) for more information.

----

-The Confluent Operator and Confluent Platform can be deployed using Terraform.
-Similiar to the [Deploy Applications with the Helm Provider](https://learn.hashicorp.com/tutorials/terraform/helm-provider?in=terraform/use-case) tutorial; this deployment will require two separate Terraform workspace runs.
+Similiar to the [Deploy Applications with the Helm Provider](https://learn.hashicorp.com/tutorials/terraform/helm-provider?in=terraform/use-case) tutorial; releasing the Confluent Operator and Confluent Platform will require two separate Terraform runs.
 For example:

+### Confluent Operator

-1. Create the `confluent` namespace and release Confluent Operator into it:
+First, create the `confluent` namespace and release Confluent Operator into it:

 ```bash
 cd examples/confluent_operator